Is it a city of Asia Minor—an era of time—or an attitude and attribute of the end-time COG? Perhaps it is all of this and more.

 Anyone with a right Spirit led mind (Phil 2:5) knows better than that and should be able to grasp the implications of such a statement, especially to a newly converted person in this time frame.
 That is very discouraging to a person who knows he or she has been baptized in the time frame of Laodicea.
 For an individual to preach periodically that the Laodicean era has come, and yet claim to still be the 6th era, should explain for the COG from the Biblical standpoint how that is made clear.
 (The idea of these two eras running side by side is a misconception in itself) That certainly seems like an inconsistency with all of these other letters and could be fueled by the mistranslation revealed above!
 (This inconsistency in translation may be going un-noticed by many and taken with the negativity it generates.)

 We are all no doubt in the time of Laodicea, have been for years; just as surely as the 6th and 7th days of the week are not the same time, running parallel to each other.
 Several characteristics of past eras are obvious in the COG today but those eras themselves have passed into history.
 They come successively, one after the other from start to finish, which HWA understood and taught correctly.
-Now; Does God really not want brethren of Laodicea in His kingdom, as the evangelist so vehemently stated, and more than once?
+Now; Does God really not want brethren of Laodicea in His kingdom, as the evangelist so vehemently stated, and more than once—not really grasping his own misconception about this may be deceiving others?
 Peter records for us that God is “longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 (2 Pet 3:9) That is what the letter to Laodicea indicates as well.
 Counsel is given by Christ with the time and intent that those who would heed it may repent as they are directed, before any tribulation begins.

 Is one Christian more important to God than another, if they both struggle to overcome, but in different time frames and circumstances?
 NO, because God looks on the heart and inspired the Scriptures to teach us that He shows no partiality!
 (Rom.2:11—See the Bible study on Partiality, which is obviously a problem some organizations, leaders, ministers and some brethren have.
 It is a sin!
 James 2:8-10) God’s mercy obviously would also apply to every person in any time frame of true Christianity, who hold fast in a not so faithful time frame or organization, which is made clear in the letter to Sardis.